Removal of Sam Altman from OpenAI: Reinstatement

+According to The New Yorker, Altman retreated to his San Francisco home and enlisted the help of communications consultant Chris Lehane and Airbnb chief executive Brian Chesky, as well as former staff and a legal team, to plan his reinstatement.
+Lehane encouraged Altman to engage on social media, while Chesky sent a journalist negative information about the board.
+Altman told interim CEO Murati that his team was conducting opposition research on her and the individuals responsible for his removal; Altman later stated he did not remember saying this.
+Altman insisted multiple times that all board members who supported his removal should resign.

 Tiger Global Management and Sequoia Capital had attempted to reinstate Altman, according to The Information; Bloomberg News reported that Microsoft and Thrive Capital were seeking Altman's reinstatement.
 On November 18, The Verge reported that OpenAI's board of directors discussed reinstating Altman.
 The board agreed in principle to resign and to allow Altman to return, but missed the deadline.
 According to The Verge, Altman was ambivalent about returning and would seek significant changes to the company, including replacing the board.
 A list of directors had been prepared by investors in the event that the board steps down, and purportedly included former Salesforce executive Bret Taylor.
 According to chief strategy officer Jason Kwon, OpenAI was optimistic it could return Altman, Brockman, and other employees.

 On November 19, Altman and Brockman appeared at OpenAI's headquarters to negotiate, mediated by Nadella.
 According to Bloomberg News, Murati, Kwon, and chief operating officer Brad Lightcap were pushing for a new board of directors; it was required that the board absolve him of wrongdoing in order for Altman to be reinstated.
 Taylor was expected be a member of the new board and Microsoft had also attempted to gain a seat.
-The Wall Street Journal reported that Airbnb chief executive Brian Chesky and businesswoman Laurene Powell Jobs were also considered.
+The Wall Street Journal reported that Chesky and businesswoman Laurene Powell Jobs were also considered.
 Murati had intended to rehire Altman and Brockman, discussing the move with Adam D'Angelo.
 The Verge reported that Altman intended to return to OpenAI with support from Sutskever.

 The board chose to name former Twitch chief executive Emmett Shear as OpenAI's chief executive instead of reinstating Altman.
 Former GitHub chief executive Nat Friedman and Scale AI chief executive Alex Wang reportedly rejected executive offers from the board.
 Anthropic chief executive Dario Amodei refused to negotiate a deal that could have led to a merge of the two companies.
-In response, Microsoft appointed Altman as the chief executive of an artificial intelligence research team, joined by Brockman, Pachocki, Sidor, and Madry.
+In response, Microsoft appointed Altman as the chief executive of an artificial intelligence research team, joined by Brockman, Pachocki, Sidor, and Mądry.
 Shear expressed interest in commercializing OpenAI with the board's support and stated his intentions to begin an investigation into Altman's removal.